Wilfred/trifle/docs/Numbers-Add.md

 The function `+` performs addition on a variable number of arguments.
 It returns 0 if no arguments are provided.

-If any arguments provided are floats, then `+` will return a float.
-Otherwise, it will return an integer.

 `+` raises an error if any of its arguments are not numbers.

 Examples: